DataTalksClub/mlops-zoomcamp/cohorts/2024/03-orchestration/ML_Notes.md

 ### 3.1.3 Data Preparation: Utilities
 Creating utility functions:
-For a description of utility functions see [What are utility functions in Python](cohorts/2024/03-orchestration/UtilityFunctions.md)
+For a description of utility functions see [Utility Functions: Why and How to Use Them Effectively in a Project](https://medium.com/@theworldsagainstme/utility-functions-why-and-how-to-use-them-effectively-in-a-project-be9c7d89f129)

 1. In the text editor create a file/new folder
 If you need to create a new folder as well you can simply enter the file path as the filename. e.g. `utils/data_preparation/cleaning.py` for our cleaning utility functions.